 Bark is smooth, with scribbles, white or yellow, shedding in short ribbons.
-The bark is typical of the scribbly gum, being blotchy white with scribbles caused by the scribbly gum moths.
+The bark is typical of the scribbly gum, being blotchy white with scribbles caused by scribbly gum moth-larvae.

 A primary Koala tree in its natural range.
 This species is one of 27 more common Eucalypt and Corymbia plants eaten by them.

 Eucalypts can suffer problems from, caterpillars, leaf eating beetles, psyllids and borers to name a few.
 In undisturbed conditions, the numbers of eucalypt-feeding insects and their predators and parasites are in balance, so that they rarely cause tree death and most trees quickly recover from attack.
 In a home situation nature can get out of balance.